PabloRegen/Calculator/README.md

 * fit all numbers within the display by changing to exponential notation when needed
 * prevent repeating 0 at the start of the number and more than one . (dot) per number
 * add sound effects

-## Usage
-1. Download Zip, unzip and open the newly created directory
-2. Double click on the calculator.html file